What Are Spacers For Teeth: A Detailed Guide

 Although elastic rubber band separators resemble rubber bands, they cannot be used as spacers.
 This could harm your baby teeth or gums, or even get lodged in your gums, causing infection or inflammation.

-When it comes to braces, make careful to follow your orthodontist’s directions — your compliance and dental health are crucial to getting a healthy, beautiful smile.
+When it comes to braces, be careful to follow your orthodontist’s directions — your compliance and dental health are crucial to getting a healthy, beautiful smile.

 Final Note